Liu Ye (Three Kingdoms): Early life

 Liu's mother died when he was six.
-On her deathbed, she told him and his brother Liu Huan to kill a dangerous and treacherous servant belonging to his father Liu Pu once they were older.
+On her deathbed, she told him and his brother Liu Huan to kill a dangerous and treacherous servant belonging to his father Liu Pu (劉普) once they were older.
 Liu killed the servant six years later.
 Liu Pu was angry and asked his son the reason for the murder.
 Liu Ye replied that he was just following his mother's last wish and was ready to take punishment.
 After hearing the explanation, Liu Pu had a change of heart, and forgave Ye.

 While Xu Shao was at Yangzhou, he praised Liu Ye as someone with the ability to help a sovereign govern his realm.

 Due to his family background and act of killing the servant, Liu already had a great reputation when he was in his early twenties.
 During this time, some local rich landowners had formed their own private armies.
 Among them, Zheng Bao (郑宝) was the strongest and he wanted to force people living in Huainan to move to another prefecture.
 Zheng wanted to take advantage of Liu's reputation to assist with the eviction; Liu Ye was unwilling to do so.
 Around this period, an emissary from Cao Cao came to visit Liu Ye to discuss current state of affairs; Liu Ye persuaded the emissary to stay with him for a few days.
 Zheng Bao wanted to meet Cao Cao's emissary, so he went to Liu's home with hundreds of soldiers, bringing along cows and wine.
 Liu Ye then entertained Zheng with a feast.
 During the feast, he killed Zheng during a toast and threatened the now-leaderless soldiers to withdraw by claiming that by Cao Cao's orders, anyone who attacked would be guilty of the same offences as Zheng.
 After the feast, Liu went to Zheng Bao's military camp with several servants.
 At the camp, Liu persuaded Zheng's private army to surrender by analysing the situation for the soldiers.
-Liu Ye felt that as a member of the imperial Liu clan, he should not have his own army as the Han dynasty was by then floundering; he then gave these thousands of surrendered soldiers to the local governor, Liu Xun (刘勋).
+Liu Ye felt that as a member of the imperial Liu clan, he should not have his own army as the Han dynasty was by then floundering; he then gave these thousands of surrendered soldiers to the local governor, Liu Xun (劉勛).
 After this incident, Liu Ye became a counselor serving under Liu Xun.

 Liu Ye could be the "Liu Ziyang" mentioned in Lu Su's biography in Sanguozhi, who was a friend of Lu and wrote a letter to him, asking him to join Zheng Bao.
+Sima Guang, author of Zizhi Tongjian, was skeptical that "Liu Ziyang" was Liu Ye.